Skip to main content

 • 2020

 Scotland and much of the world went into lockdown on 23 March.
-Travel was suspended, businesses shut, including our iCentres, and staff worked from home.
+Travel was suspended, businesses shut, and staff worked from home.

 • communicating Scottish Government advice and guidance to tourism and event businesses